rohitarora001/zeller-assignment/README.md

 - Extensibility: Add new promotions by implementing `OfferRule` without touching `Checkout`.
 - Predictability: Rules run over the same immutable view of items and return an explicit discount value.
 This avoids hidden state and makes testing straightforward.

-## Assumptions & Trade‑offs
-- Rules are additive and independent: discounts are summed.
-If two rules target the same SKU in conflicting ways, you must encode precedence within a single rule or introduce a higher‑level rule that coordinates them.
-- Rounding occurs at the very end to 2 decimals (`services/Checkout.ts`).
-- Catalog is in‑memory for simplicity; a real system would back this with a database/service.

 ## Getting Started
 Requirements: Node 18+.